adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 last one in the list.
 If it is, it asks for more records.
 Once no more records are available, it sets the flag `hasMoreItems` to false so it can short-circuit the network request.

+!!! tip
+    Be careful when using `OrderBy()` with online data.
+Earlier pages may change, causing duplicated data or missed data in your result set.
+There is little you can do about this other than pulling down all the data ordered by the `CreatedAt` field (which is the default).

 Finally, our current implementation of the `Refresh()` method loads all the items.
 We need to adjust it to only load the first page: